 Simple, painless tests at DVVI can be performed to diagnose PAD.
 These tests don’t involve needles or dye and are usually performed in our Vascular Lab.
 It’s also important to note that your test will be performed in a lab that is accredited by the Intersocietal Commission on the Accreditation of Vascular labs (ICAVL), as ours is.

 Duplex Doppler Ultrasound Scan: To get a picture of where your blockage is, the latest in ultrasound technology is used to painlessly and non-invasively produce pictures showing the blood vessels and their flow.
 This is a process similar to radar.

 Magnetic Resonance Scans (MRI and MRA): This technology which relies upon highly powered magnets to align water molecules in the body tissues can provide a road map of the arteries.
-It is a painless and fairly rapid form of assessment especially on the latest machines, but is noisy and some patients feel hemmed in or claustrophobic by the procedure.
-These tests are expensive, but completely safe.
+It is a painless and fairly rapid form of assessment especially on the latest machines.
 However, they can’t be used in patients who have steel implants such as pacemakers.
 MRA is becoming an increasingly popular imaging technique for blood vessels.
-Some recent reports indicate there is a risk of kidney damage in some patients from the use of a gadolinium contrast medium.

 Arteriograms: When some form of invasive treatment is planned, an arteriogram may be performed.
 An arteriogram is an outpatient procedure that involves injection of dye into the blood vessels of the lower extremities.
 Arteriograms can diagnose peripheral arterial disease with great accuracy and treatment of the blocked artery can be performed in the same setting.